Baptiste Giabiconi: Business ventures

-With two associate partners Patrice Merlo et Alexis Leng, Giabiconi created a theme restaurant called Tokio Sushi.
+With two associate partners Patrice Merlo and Alexis Leng, Giabiconi created a theme restaurant called Tokio Sushi.
 Meant as a series of restaurants, the first one was launched at Saint-Victoret, Provence-Alpes-Côte d'Azur in May 2012, followed by a second in Velaux also in Provence-Alpes-Côte d'Azur in July 2014.
 The restaurants feature a sushi bar and Korean barbecue.

 Baptiste Giabiconi launched in March 2015 et limited "capsule collection" of streetwear under the slogan "Giabiconi is my sexfriend" comprising mainly T-shirts with a smaller series titled "Karl is my father"also offered all to be marketed by the e-shop Eleven Paris, a brand with which Giabiconi is associated with.
 Giabiconi agreed to pose nude for the collection.
-The site for the cloths saw 200,000 visits in 48 hours.
+The site for the clothing saw 200,000 visits in 48 hours.
 Some of the photos for the collection were taken by Karl Lagerfeld himself.

 In 2016, Giabiconi published a calendar of 26 black and white photos photographed by Mariano Vivanco on éditions Michel Lafon.

 On 16 May 2017, he became a major investor and president of the French National 2 football league club FC Martigues.
 The league is the fourth level of professional national association football league in France.
 However the venture soon turned sour and he was obliged to pend his resignation from the club position after a critical audit by Direction Nationale du Contrôle de Gestion (DNCG), the organization responsible for monitoring and overseeing the accounts of professional association football clubs in France.